sequenceiq/vagrant-boxes/ubuntu-cluster/README.md

-Centos 6.4 cluster with 3 nodes
+Ubuntu cluster with 4 nodes.
+3 nodes for hadoop and one node for monitoring
 ==========

 The cluster contains also a docker installation.